timothywalter/gmod-minigolf-contributing/README.md

 ## Ball Area Effects

 These are the easiest to make.
-Simply create a `.png` file with a 1:1 aspect ratio(256x256, 512x512, 1024*1024, etc).
-The ball will be in the center of it, so have your art be around that.
+Simply create a `.png` file and imagine the ball in the center of it, creating your art around the middle.
 An example can be found in the [addon materials directory](minigolf-devkit/materials/minigolf/devkit/)

 To test your own creation simply name it `test_area_effect.png` and overwrite the file in [this directory](minigolf-devkit/materials/minigolf/devkit/).